kiba/Writings/atg/chp6_diplomacy.md

 "Are you sure that this is what your husband look like?"

-"Uh huh."
+"Uh huh.
+We took that photo seventeen years ago."

 It took hours for the team to comb every inch of the diplomat's house, but in the end, they found absolutely nothing.
-There was no bugs in the house.
+There were no bugs in the house.

-He even got the wife to ask very personal questions to the impersonator that only her husband would now.
+He even got the wife to ask very personal questions to the impersonator that only her husband and her would know.
 If it was anything more than seventeen years ago, this man knew, but past that?
 He didn't know a thing.

 What was that supposed to mean?

 ***
 **FBI Agent Daniel Fox**

-He thought that this man in the interrogation room was a simple crank, an annoying agitator that he would write up.
-Yet, he wasn't even closing in to the truth.
+He thought that this man in the interrogation room was a simple crank, another easy case.
+Yet, he found nothing useful.

 The DNA profiles didn't find anything, neither did his fingerprints.
+The FBI database was very comprehensive, but people who had never committed a crime yet was very unlikely to be in the database.
+It might be that this criminal was a first-time offender.

 The man never quite bulge in the story either, except for one momentarily lapse.

-"So why did you lie about bugs?"
+"So why did you lie about bugging the diplomat's wife?"
 Fox asked.

 The fake diplomat snorted, then he became visibly angry.
 "What are you going to think what's going to happen?
 I am saying the truth all alone, then you believed my lie in my moment of weakness."